dlt-hub/dlt/docs/website/docs/general-usage/destination.md

 ```
 <!--@@@DLT_SNIPPET_END ./snippets/destination-toml.toml::name_layout-->

-Note that if you use [`dlt init` command](../walkthroughs/add-a-verified-source.md) to create or add a data source, `dlt` will create a sample configuration for selected destination.
+Note that when you use [`dlt init` command](../walkthroughs/add-a-verified-source.md) to create or add a data source, `dlt` creates a sample configuration for selected destination.

 ### Pass explicit credentials
-You can pass **credentials** explicitly when creating destination class instance.
+You can pass credentials explicitly when creating destination class instance.
 This replaces the `credentials` argument in `dlt.pipeline` and `pipeline.load` methods - which is now deprecated.
 You can pass the required credentials object, its dictionary representation or the supported native form like below:
 <!--@@@DLT_SNIPPET_START ./snippets/destination-snippets.py::config_explicit-->
 ```py
 import dlt